IN-CORE/incore-usrse24-submission/README.md

-# Joplin, MO Community Resilience Analysis: A Case Study of Tornado Impact Using IN-CORE
+# Community Resilience Research Using IN-CORE - Case Study with 2011 Tornado Event at Joplin, MO

 **Authors**: